JosephPVera/Guide-for-DFT-calculations/Quantum-ESPRESSO/readme.md

 ```

 ### 2.7.2.
 Win-1 calculation
-The main aim is to set up the structural blueprint and framework for the localization procedure.
+The main aim of the win-1 calculation is to set up the structural blueprint and framework for the localization procedure.
 It reads the system geometry and the desired initial orbital projections from the **.win** file.
 This type of calculation can be performed by setting up the input file as follows:
 ```bash
 !
 Diamond HSE 1
  num_wann    = 8